British Commonwealth Air Training Plan: Relationship to other British aircrew training programs

+Genesis of the Plan and first steps

+Negotiations regarding joint aircrew training between the four governments took place in Ottawa during the first few months of the war.
+The W.L.M.
+King government saw involvement in the BCATP as a means of keeping Canadians at home, but more importantly, it eased demands for a large expeditionary force and buried the politically divisive issue of overseas conscription.
+Negotiating the agreement was difficult.
+Canada agreed to accept most of the costs of the plan but in return insisted on a British pronouncement that air training would be Canada's primary war effort.
+Another sticking point was the British expectation that the RAF would absorb Canadian air training graduates without restrictions, as in the First World War, and distribute them across the RAF.
+King demanded that Canadian airmen be identified as members of the RCAF with distinct uniforms and shoulder badges.
+On 17 December 1939, the four nations concluded the Air Training Agreement – often called the "Riverdale Agreement", after the UK representative at the negotiations, Lord Riverdale.

-The British Commonwealth Air Training Plan was viewed as an incredibly ambitious programme.
-The 1939 agreement stated that the training was to be similar to that of the RAF: three initial training schools, thirteen elementary flying training schools, sixteen service flying training schools, ten air observer schools, ten bombing and gunnery schools, two air navigation schools and four wireless schools were to be created.
+The agreement stated that the training was to be styled after that of the RAF: three initial training schools, 13 elementary flying training schools, 16 service flying training schools, 10 air observer schools, 10 bombing and gunnery schools, two air navigation schools and four wireless schools were to be created.

 The agreement called for the training of nearly 50,000 aircrew each year, for as long as necessary: 22,000 aircrew from Great Britain, 13,000 from Canada, 11,000 from Australia and 3,300 from New Zealand.
-Under the agreement, air crews received elementary training in various Commonwealth countries before travelling to Canada for advanced courses.
-Training costs were to be divided between the four governments.
+Under the agreement, air crews received elementary training in their home country before travelling to Canada for advanced courses.
+Training costs were to be divided among the four governments.